missionloyd/footprint/README.md

 and therefore hides the edit and delete buttons on each post even though you are still recognized as logged in.
 You have to logout and login to view these buttons again.

+## Version Limitations
+This current version only supports displaying one trip at a time on the map or else the trips will be connected by the path.
+You will have to delete all posts in the current trip to start a new path.

 ## Next Steps
+- Add feature to showcase more than one trip
 - Refactor code for mobile
 - Implement "Take picture" button instead of "Choose File"
 - Create an "Add friends" page
 - Modify backend to only GET your posts and friends' posts

 ### Misc.
 The bulk of the feed/map component code is located in the post-list folder.
+Mongoose connects to the database in the /backend/app.js file.
+The password connecting you to the demo database is only temporary!

 ### Credits
 - Luke Macy